jhonthan/kubenews-terraform-docker-kubernetes/README.md

 ### 🤔 Some lab considerations
 My main goal with this project/lab was to start from scratch with these tools and start using Docker / Kubernetes / Terraform / GitHub Actions (CI/CD).
-I'm starting my studies to work as a DevOps, I believe there are more efficient and safer ways to do this process, but keep in mind that it was done by a student with a lot of desire to learn and do 😜
+I'm starting my studies to work as a DevOps, I believe there are more efficient and safer ways to do this process, but keep in mind that it was done by a student with a lot of desire to learn and do.

 ---